awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 ## How automatic key rotation works<a name="rotate-keys-how-it-works"></a>

 Key rotation in AWS KMS is a cryptographic best practice that is designed to be transparent and easy to use\.
 AWS KMS supports optional automatic key rotation only for [customer managed CMKs](concepts.md#customer-cmk)\.
-+ **Backing key management\.** AWS KMS retains all backing keys for a CMK, even if key rotation is disabled\.
-The backing keys are deleted only when the CMK is deleted\.
-When you use a CMK to encrypt, AWS KMS uses the current backing key\.
-When you use the CMK to decrypt, AWS KMS uses the backing key that was used to encrypt\.
++ **Managing key material** AWS KMS retains all key material for a CMK, even if key rotation is disabled\.
+Key material is deleted only when the CMK is deleted\.
+When you use a CMK to encrypt, AWS KMS uses the current key material\.
+When you use the CMK to decrypt, AWS KMS uses the key material that was used to encrypt\.
-+ **Enable and disable key rotation\. **Automatic key rotation is disabled by default on customer managed CMKs\.
++ **Enable and disable key rotation\. **Automatic key rotation is disabled by default on [customer managed CMKs](concepts.md#customer-cmk)\.
 When you enable \(or re\-enable\) key rotation, AWS KMS automatically rotates the CMK 365 days after the enable date and every 365 days thereafter\.
 + **Disabled CMKs\.** While a CMK is disabled, AWS KMS does not rotate it\.
 However, the key rotation status does not change, and you cannot change it while the CMK is disabled\.
-When the CMK is re\-enabled, if the backing key is more than 365 days old, AWS KMS rotates it immediately and every 365 days thereafter\.
-If the backing key is less than 365 days old, AWS KMS resumes the original key rotation schedule\.
+When the CMK is re\-enabled, if the key material is more than 365 days old, AWS KMS rotates it immediately and every 365 days thereafter\.
+If the key material is less than 365 days old, AWS KMS resumes the original key rotation schedule\.
 + **CMKs pending deletion\.** While a CMK is pending deletion, AWS KMS does not rotate it\.
 The key rotation status is set to `false` and you cannot change it while deletion is pending\.
 If deletion is canceled, the previous key rotation status is restored\.
-If the backing key is more than 365 days old, AWS KMS rotates it immediately and every 365 days thereafter\.
-If the backing key is less than 365 days old, AWS KMS resumes the original key rotation schedule\.
+If the key material is more than 365 days old, AWS KMS rotates it immediately and every 365 days thereafter\.
+If the key material is less than 365 days old, AWS KMS resumes the original key rotation schedule\.
 + **AWS managed CMKs\.** You cannot manage key rotation for [AWS managed CMKs](concepts.md#aws-managed-cmk)\.
 AWS KMS automatically rotates AWS managed CMKs every three years \(1095 days\)\.
-+ **AWS owned CMKs\.** You cannot manage key rotation for AWS owned CMKs\.
++ **AWS owned CMKs\.** You cannot manage key rotation for [AWS owned CMKs](concepts.md#aws-owned-cmk)\.
 The [key rotation](#rotate-keys) strategy for an AWS owned CMK is determined by the AWS service that creates and manages the CMK\.
 For details, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.
 + **AWS services**\.
 You can enable automatic key rotation on the [customer managed CMKs](concepts.md#customer-cmk) that you use for server\-side encryption in AWS services\.
 The annual rotation is transparent and compatible with AWS services\.
++ **Multi\-Region CMKs**\.
+You can enable and disable automatic key rotation for [multi\-Region keys](multi-region-keys-overview.md)\.
+You set the property only on the primary key\.
+When AWS KMS synchronizes the keys, it copies the property setting from the primary key to its replica keys\.
+When the key material of the primary key is rotated, AWS KMS automatically copies that key material to all of its replica keys\.
+For details, see [Rotating multi\-Region keys](multi-region-keys-manage.md#multi-region-rotate)\.
-+ **Monitoring key rotation\.** When AWS KMS automatically rotates the key material for an [AWS managed CMK](concepts.md#aws-managed-cmk) or [customer managed CMK](concepts.md#customer-cmk), it writes a `KMS CMK Rotation` event to [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/) and a [RotateKey event](ct-rotatekey.md) to your AWS CloudTrail log\.
++ **Monitoring key rotation\.** When AWS KMS automatically rotates the key material for an [AWS managed CMK](concepts.md#aws-managed-cmk) or [customer managed CMK](concepts.md#customer-cmk), it writes a `CMK Rotation` event to [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/) and a [RotateKey event](ct-rotatekey.md) to your AWS CloudTrail log\.
 You can use these records to verify that the CMK was rotated\.
 + **Unsupported CMK types\.** Automatic key rotation is *not* supported on the following types of CMKs, but you can [rotate these CMKs manually](#rotate-keys-manually)\.
   + [Asymmetric CMKs](symm-asymm-concepts.md#asymmetric-cmks)
   + CMKs in [custom key stores](custom-key-store-overview.md)